Kamchatka© Igor Shpilenok

 Mark Trenholm | VP of Conservation

 Mark Trenholm joined the Wild Salmon Center in 2008.
 Prior to taking this position, Mark worked for seven years as the Executive Director of the Tillamook Bay National Estuary Project.
-Serving a diverse, multi-stakeholder Board and managing an eight person staff, Mark oversaw the implementation of almost 200 salmonid habitat enhancement, monitoring and education projects.
+Serving a diverse, multi-stakeholder Board and managing an eight-person staff, Mark oversaw the implementation of almost 200 salmonid habitat enhancement, monitoring and education projects.
 Prior to his work with the National Estuary Project, Mark managed a range of resource planning and community development projects as a planning consultant.
-He has a B.A. in English from the University of North Carolina, Charlotte and a Masters of Community and Regional Planning from the University of Oregon.
-Mark enjoys steelheading, Red Sox baseball and exploring the places that salmon swim. | Email Mark Trenholm
+He has a BA in English from the University of North Carolina, Charlotte and a master’s of Community and Regional Planning from the University of Oregon.
+Mark enjoys steelheading, Red Sox baseball, and exploring the places that salmon swim. | Email Mark Trenholm

 Morgan Urquia | Alaska Campaign and Outreach Manager

-Morgan joined Wild Salmon Center in 2023 and is based in Southcentral Alaska on Ahtna and Dena’ina homelands.
-Since coming to Alaska in 2020, Morgan has worked with Alaska Native communities across the state to conduct research on subsistence traditions.
-Her research included documenting Traditional Knowledge of salmon on the Lower Kuskowim River amid the salmon crisis and assessing the impact on subsistence ahead of a potential development project on Alaska’s North Slope.
 Morgan’s family comes from Mid-coast Maine where she grew up surrounded by relatives exploring the oceans, lakes, and rocky coastal mountains.
-She worked several years as an expedition leader for wilderness education programs in New England before completing a Master of Science in Environmental Studies at Antioch University, with a focus in planning for climate change adaptation, mitigation, and resilience.
+She worked several years as an expedition leader for wilderness education programs in New England before completing an MS in Environmental Studies at Antioch University with a focus in planning for climate change adaptation, mitigation, and resilience.
 She is an avid adventurer and can be found mountain biking, backcountry skiing, and, as the Alaskan days get shorter in December, sailing in Baja California Sur. | Email Morgan Urquia

 Mariah Williams | Staff Accountant

 Mariah joined Wild Salmon Center in 2023.
-After studying Mass Communications and serving six years in the U.S. Air Force as a Broadcast Journalist, she returned to Northwest.
-She earned her Bachelor Degree at Washington State University, majoring in Accounting, and brings four years of experience in private & public accounting.
-Mariah was raised camping & hiking all over the Northwest and enjoys fishing for Winter Steelhead.
+After studying mass communications and serving six years in the US Air Force as a broadcast journalist, she returned to the Pacific Northwest.
+She earned her bachelor’s at Washington State University majoring in Accounting, and brings four years of experience in private and public accounting.
+Mariah was raised camping and hiking all over the Northwest, and enjoys fishing for winter steelhead.
 When she’s not crunching numbers, she spends her free time rock climbing, trail running, and spending time with her chocolate lab. | Email Mariah Williams

 Mariusz Wroblewski | Western Pacific Program Director

-From 1994-2002, Mariusz managed the Ponoi and Yokanga river fly fishing operations in the Kola Peninsula in northwestern Russia, where he oversaw conservation programs with the Atlantic Salmon Federation and Knipovich Polar Institute in Murmansk.
-From 2006-2011, Mariusz was the Skeena River Program Director at Ecotrust in Portland, Oregon.
-In this capacity, he helped to form the Skeena Wild Conservation Trust and now serves as a Trustee.
-In 2010, Mariusz worked for WSC on contract, when he traveled to Moscow, Khabarovsk, and Kamchatka to advise our partners on promoting best practices in sport fishing, and officially joined WSC in 2011.
-Mariusz speaks fluent Russian, Polish, and English, and is a Ph.D. degree candidate in Slavic Languages and Literature at University of California – Berkeley.
-Mariusz is also a professional fly fishing guide and instructor.
-He was a member of the US tournament casting team in 1993, and in 2006 won the World Spey (two-handed) Casting Championship at the Golden Gate Angling and Casting Club in San Francisco. | Email Mariusz Wroblewski
+From 1994 to 2002, Mariusz managed the Ponoi and Yokanga river fly fishing operations in the Kola Peninsula in northwestern Russia, where he oversaw conservation programs with the Atlantic Salmon Federation and Knipovich Polar Institute in Murmansk.
+From 2006 to 2011, Mariusz was the Skeena River Program Director at Ecotrust in Portland, Oregon.
+In this capacity, he helped to form the SkeenaWild Conservation Trust and now serves as a Trustee.
+In 2010, Mariusz worked for Wild Salmon Center on contract, when he traveled to Moscow, Khabarovsk, and Kamchatka to advise partners on promoting best practices in sport fishing.
+He officially joined WSC in 2011.

 Continue The Story